jasonacox/tinytuya/README.md

 ## Tuya Device Preparation

 Controlling and monitoring Tuya devices on your network requires the following:
-* *IP* - The network address (IPv4) of the device e.g. 10.0.1.100
+* *Address* - The network address (IPv4) of the device e.g. 10.0.1.100
-* *ID* - The unique identifier for the Tuya device
+* *Device ID* - The unique identifier for the Tuya device
-* *VERSION* - The Tuya protocol version used (3.1 or 3.3)
+* *Version* - The Tuya protocol version used (3.1 or 3.3)
-* *LOCAL_KEY* - The security key created to encrypt and decrypt communication.
-Devices running the latest protocol version 3.3 (e.g. Firmware 1.0.5 or above) will require a device *LOCAL_KEY* to read the status.
-Both 3.1 and 3.3 devices will require a device *LOCAL_KEY* to control the device.
+* *Local_Key* - The security key created to encrypt and decrypt communication.
+Devices running the latest protocol version 3.3 (e.g. Firmware 1.0.5 or above) will require a device *Local_Key* to read the status.
+Both 3.1 and 3.3 devices will require a device *Local_Key* to control the device.

 ### Network Scanner

 TinyTuya has a built in network scanner that can be used to find Tuya Devices on your local network.
-It will show *IP*, *ID* and *VERSION* for each device.
+It will show *Address*, *Device ID* and *Version* for each device.

 ```bash
 python -m tinytuya scan